Restream/reindexer/replication.md

 }
 ```

-Note, that there were no specific namepspaces' list for the followers, so there is no sucn field in `nodes` config (field `namespaces` from top level is used instead).
+Note, that there were no specific namespaces' list for the followers, so there is no sucn field in `nodes` config (field `namespaces` from top level is used instead).

 When followers configuration is done, remove deprecated fields from `leader`'s replication config: